iamcopyman/Causal-Discovery-for-industry/README.md

 # Causal-Discovery-for-industry
-This is code for research paper: Spatio-Temporal Causal Network Analysis for Complex Industry System with Cycle Heterogeneity
+This is code and data for research paper: Spatio-Temporal Causal Network Analysis for Complex Industry System with Cycle Heterogeneity